emit-rs/emit/book/src/producing-events/tracing/sampling.md

 # Sampling and filtering traces

 Sampling is a tool to help limit the volume of ingested trace data.
 It's typically applied when a trace begins by making an upfront decision about whether to produce and/or emit the trace.
-This is usually called "head sampling" and is limited to probablistic methods.
+This is usually called "head sampling" and is limited to probabilistic methods.
 Tail sampling, or deciding whether to ingest a trace after it's completed is much harder to implement, because there's no absolute way to know when a particular trace is finished, or how long it will take.

 Sampling and [propagation](./propagating-across-services.md) are tied together.
 If a service decides not to sample a given trace then it _must_ propagate that decision to downstream services.
 Otherwise you'll end up with a broken trace.